abarnes285/AZ-104-LABS/README.md

 # 🚀 AZ-104 Lab Portfolio: Hands-On Cloud Administrator Projects

 ## 🧾 Purpose
-This repository documents my hands-on lab work while preparing for the **AZ-104: Microsoft Azure Administrator** certification.
+This repository documents my hands-on lab work as I prepare for the **AZ-104: Microsoft Azure Administrator** certification.
 My goal is to deepen my practical understanding of Azure services and gain real-world experience as a cloud administrator.

 Each lab simulates real scenarios that an Azure Admin would encounter — from provisioning virtual machines to configuring identity, networking, and monitoring.